-rejected the common law definition of "force," which could be satisfied by even the slightest offensive touching, because it did not fit the context of the ACCA.23 The Supreme Court has since further clarified that in the ACCA, "'force capable of causing pain or injury,' includes the amount of force necessary to overcome a victim's resistance."24 However, the Court held that a "misdemeanor crime of domestic violence," as defined by a force clause in 18 U.S.C. § 921(a)(33)(A), could be supported by "the degree of force that supports a common-law battery conviction."25
+offensive touching, because it did not fit the context of the ACCA.23 The Supreme Court has since further clarified that in the ACCA, "'force capable of causing pain or injury,' includes the amount of force necessary to overcome a victim's resistance."24 However, the Court previously held that a "misdemeanor crime of domestic violence," as defined by a force clause in 18 U.S.C. § 921(a)(33)(A), could be supported by "the degree of force that supports a common-law battery conviction."25

-In Leocal v.
-Ashcroft, the Court held that accidental or negligent conduct does not constitute the "use" of force in 18 U.S.C. § 16(a)'s force clause, explaining that the word "use" joined in context with the phrase "against the person or property of another" requires "active employment."
-Subsequently, in Voisine v.
-United States, the Court determined that a "misdemeanor crime of domestic violence," as defined in a force clause found at 18 U.S.C. § 921(a)(33)(A), could involve the use of force, even with a mens rea of recklessness; that section does not require the force be employed against the person or property of another.
-Thereafter, circuit courts split as to whether recklessness could satisfy the ACCA's force clause.
-In Borden v.
-United States, the Supreme Court resolved this circuit split and determined that the ACCA's force clause requires purposeful or knowing conduct, not mere recklessness.
+In the context of 18 U.S.C. § 16(a), a statute providing that a "crime of violence" means an offense that has as an element the use, attempted use, or threatened use of physical force against the person or property of another, the Supreme Court has held in Leocal v.
+Ashcroft that accidental or negligent conduct does not constitute the "use" of force in section 16(a).26 The Court explained that the word "use" joined in context with the phrase "against the person or property of another" requires "active employment."
+27 Subsequently, in Voisine v.
+United States, the Court determined that a "misdemeanor crime" of domestic violence," as defined in the force clause in 18 U.S.C. § 921(a)(33)(A), could involve the use of force, even with a mens rea of recklessness, finding that that section does not require the force be employed against the person or property of another.28 Thereafter, circuit courts split as to whether recklessness could satisfy the ACCA's force clause.29 In 2021, in Borden v.
+United States, the Supreme Court resolved this circuit split and determined that the ACCA's force clause requires purposeful or knowing conduct, not mere recklessness.30 Circuit courts subsequently have applied Borden to the materially identical force clauses in 18 U.S.C. § 16(a), 18 U.S.C. § 924(c)(3)(A), 18 U.S.C. § 3559(c)(2)(F)(ii), and the career offender guideline definition at §4B1.2(a).31